alumina-lang/alumina/MISSING.md

   - string formatting
     - The pattern is well-established (Formattable protocol) and I'm very happy with it, but it's very very basic right now
-    - formatting for floats is especially terrible, needs to be musch better
+    - formatting for floats is especially terrible, needs to be much better
   - heap-allocating collections
     - Vector, HashMap, HashSet are implemented (very basic, probably do not perform very well)
+    - Vector might actually be pretty ok
   - math
     - abs/truns/frac/round/sin/cos/... are missing